-Glimpse from the Globe’s correspondents produce regional and issue-based analysis and op-eds relevant to ongoing events throughout the world.
-Correspondents also produce a number of feature pieces, including editorials, policy papers, face off debates and multimedia work.
+Glimpse from the Globe’s writers produce regional and issue-based analysis and op-eds relevant to ongoing events throughout the world.
+Writers also produce a number of feature pieces, including editorials, policy papers, face off debates and multimedia work.
 Each staff writer is tasked with reporting on a unique region of the world.
 Have a pitch or story idea?

 Get in touch with our writers using their emails below.

 Xiao Alicia Liu is a sophomore currently majoring in Communication and minoring in International Relations.
 Alicia hails from China and attended high school in the United States, where she took French as her third language.
 At USC, Alicia is a staff writer at Daily Trojan and a member of the Trojan Debate Team.
 Her areas of interest include foreign policy, intercultural relations, and international organizations.
 She also hopes to combine her academic interests by studying media impacts on a global scale.

 Andrea Chen is a junior majoring in Communication and minoring in Entrepreneurship through the USC Marshall School of Business.
 She is originally from North Carolina, but moved to Taiwan at age 10.
 She is interested in global economic and international affairs, and is interested in the intersection of politics and global current events.
 In her free time, she loves to dance, cook and watch movies.

 Bennett Rine is a senior studying International Relations.
 His specific interests are in the intersection of gender and global issues as well as human rights.
 At USC, he has volunteered with the Teaching International Relations Program, working with high school students in Los Angeles.
 Bennett is also a member of Delta Phi Epsilon, USC’s international relations and foreign service professional fraternity, and is a fellow at USC Global Policy Institute.